Winchester House School, Brackley, Northants

 Strong.
 There’s a Well-Being Mentor on site, so that the kids can talk about their feelings when they need to, along with two recently introduced roles, Head of Year 5&6 and Head of Year 7&8 who work closely with the tutors and two Assistant heads.

 Winchester House School isn’t a place I’d associate particularly with quirkiness or eccentricity.
 It has tradition.
-It places a lot of emphasis on manners (which I love) – so much it was the subject of the first assembly this term.
-Seriously, you even win a cup for manners here!
-Not to mention cups for being a ‘Good Egg’, having an optimistic outlook (the Sweetnam Cup Half Full), cups for perseverance (the ‘Keep Calm and Carry On!’ in the Face of Adversity cup) and others for iniative, leadership, good values, and selflessness.
-A lovely idea, I think.
+It places a lot of emphasis on manners (you can win a cup for manners here!).
+Not to mention cups for being a ‘Good Egg’, having an optimistic outlook (the Sweetnam Cup Half Full), cups for perseverance (the ‘Keep Calm and Carry On!’ in the Face of Adversity cup) and others for initative, leadership, good values, and selflessness.

 What else?
 Not many heads I come across have active, self-promoted instagram feeds.
 Goldsmith’s is the humorous @Headinheels, alluding to her love of fashion but focusing on the ‘sole’ of the school.
 Not sure if this is a quirk of some kind of miracle all PE and Games kit are laundered in-house at WHS.